ekreiser/rabbitmq-copperegg-metrics/Readme.md

-This script is sending RabbitMQ queue sizes (sum of all ready and unacknowledged messages in all queues) and the used memory (in Bytes) of all queues to [CopperEgg](http://www.copperegg.com/).
+This script is sending RabbitMQ queue sizes (sum of all ready and unacknowledged messages in all queues) to [CopperEgg](http://www.copperegg.com/).

 1. Make sure that you have `rabbitmqctl` installed.
 2. Run `bundle install`